Docs & FAQs

 Which AI model should I use?

-For general questions, brainstorming, or simple answers, other models like Codex, Gemini, or DeepSeek work fine and may be faster for straightforward tasks.
+For general questions, brainstorming, or quick answers, GPT, Gemini, DeepSeek, GLM, and Kimi all work fine and can be faster on straightforward tasks.

-For general questions, brainstorming, or simple answers, other models like Codex, Gemini, or DeepSeek work fine and may be faster for straightforward tasks.
+For general questions, brainstorming, or quick answers, GPT, Gemini, DeepSeek, GLM, and Kimi all work fine and can be faster on straightforward tasks.

 Debugging web apps: use the browser's Developer Tools.